InfTkm/ethereum-lab1/README.md

          Save the workspace.

-5) Notice that you have three contracts in the contracts subdirectory.
+5) Notice that you have two contracts in the contracts subdirectory.
 One of these is the migration contract and the other two are ConvertLib.sol	and MetaCoin.sol.